Roof Inspection Cost

 What Should I Do To Prepare for a Roof Inspection?

 Clear easy access to your property and remove any obstacles around the building perimeter.
-Secure your pets and provide any relevant information about previous repairs or known issues.
-If you have property plans or previous inspection reports, have these available for the contractor to review.
+Secure your pets and provide any relevant information about previous repairs or known issues, including your property plans or previous inspection reports.

 Do Roof Inspections Require Building Regulations or Planning Permission?

-No. A roof inspection does not require building regulations approval or planning permission, as it involves assessment only and no structural alterations.
+No, a roof inspection does not require building regulations approval or planning permission.
+It involves assessment only and no structural alterations.
 Requirements may apply later if repair or replacement work is recommended, such as during roofing installation.

 Does a Roof Inspection Affect Home Insurance?

 Routine roof inspections are not usually covered by standard home insurance policies.
-However, documented, periodic inspections can support insurance claims by showing that reasonable maintenance has been carried out, particularly following events such as storm damage.
-Some claims may be challenged if a lack of maintenance is evident.
+However, documented periodic inspections can support insurance claims by demonstrating that reasonable maintenance has been carried out, particularly after events such as storm damage.

 Ready to get a price for your home improvement project?